yardw/HierarchicalSearches.jl/README.md

 where $a_1(x)$ and $a_0(x, m)$ are some functions of $x$, $m$ is a free parameter to parameterize the family of this ODE, and $a$ and $b$ are some constants.
 To find the moduli space of the solutions of this ODE family, we follow the algorithm above:
 - Parameterize all possible solutions of this ODE family by using the parameter space $X$, where $X = \{(F'(0),m) |F'(0)\in \mathbb R,\, m\in\mathbb C\}$
-    - In general, to solve a second order ODE,
+    - In general, to solve a second-order ODE,
 ### Understand the moduli spaces (TODO)
 #### symmetries
 #### topological properties